 Yeah, so hopefully people are getting that trend or that theme, always ask yourself what you want, find something that sparks joy, and then create something around, rather than the other way.
 A lot of people say “I’m going to start a business on this because it’ll make a lot of money.”
 Then they start, and they are miserable because it’s not something that they really enjoy.

 Cool.
 It’s been fabulous having you on.
 I’m definitely going to have to have you back.
-We’re going to have to have you on my other show, which is called The Optimized Geek.
+We’re going to have to have you on my other show, which is called Get Yourself Optimized.
 You know about that show too.

 I love that yeah, I love that name too.